Kamirus/purescript-functional-concepts/README.md

 #### Tagless

 [tagless-final embedding of the simply-typed lambda-calculus with integers and constants, and its uniform interpretations with three different evaluation strategies: call-by-name, call-by-value and call-by-need](http://okmij.org/ftp/tagless-final/cookbook.html#call-by-any)

+On why tagless final is better than Leibniz - https://hgiasac.github.io/posts/2018-12-18-PureScript-GADTs-Alternatives---Recap.html